Gulilil/IF2211_Tubes2_bingung/README.md

 ## **Folders and Files Description**
     .
     ├─ .vs
+    ├─ Properties
     ├─ assets                           # Contains screenshots to be displayed in readme ├─ bin                              # Contains compiled program
-    ├─ doc                              # Contains complete documentation file of the program ├─ obj                              # Appear locally if you have tried to compile the program ├─ Properties
-    ├─ src                              # Contains every algorithm in constructing the program ├─ class                            # Contains fundamental classes used in the program ├─ Map.cs
+    ├─ doc                              # Contains complete documentation file of the program ├─ src                              # Contains every algorithm in constructing the program ├─ class                            # Contains fundamental classes used in the program ├─ Map.cs
             ├─ Point.cs
             ├─ Route.cs
-            ├─ Tile.cs
+            └─ Tile.cs
         ├─ method                           # Contains the solving algorithm of the given problem ├─ BFS.cs
             ├─ DFS.cs
-            ├─ Solver.cs
+            └─ Solver.cs
-        ├─ MainWindow.xaml.cs
+        ├─ obj                              # Appear locally if you have tried to compile the program ├─ MainWindow.xaml.cs
         ├─ App.config
         ├─ App.xaml